How to Make a Metallic-Finish Magnolia Leaf Wreath

 Step 1: Paint Magnolia Leaves

-Divide the preserved magnolia leaves evenly into four groups and cut off the stems.
-Working on a protected surface and in a well-ventilated area, spray each group of leaves with one of the four metallic spray paints; let dry.
-Apply a second coat of paint if needed.
+If you can't or don't want to preserve your own leaves, order a pack of 25 preserved leaves ($7, Amazon).
+When you're ready to get started divide the preserved magnolia leaves evenly into four groups and cut off the stems.
+Working on a protected surface and in a well-ventilated area, spray each group of leaves with one of four metallic spray paints: We used gold, silver, copper, and champagne.
+Let the leaves dry completely and apply a second coat of paint if needed.
 You want a smooth even finish for a truly metallic look.

-Step 2: Apply Gold Leaf & Seal the Leaves
+Step 2: Apply Gold Leaf and Seal the Leaves

 Step 3: Add Leaves to the Wreath Form